aldrin7g/SmartStreetLight/README.md

 ---

-## 📄 Reference

-This project is inspired and backed by research presented in:
-> **"AI-Based Smart Streetlight System using LoRaWAN"**, Springer 2025. *(Include DOI or link if available)*

----

 ## 📬 Contributing

 We welcome improvements and ideas!
 Feel free to fork the repo and raise a pull request.